nhsconnect/prm-practice-migration/guide/00-get-started.md

 ### Register the migration on the Tracking Database

-The initial registration of the migration on the [Tracking Database](https://digital.nhs.uk/services/tracking-database) is usually completed by the Commissioning Support Unit (CSU) however this may differ by region.
+The initial registration of the migration on the [Tracking Database](https://digital.nhs.uk/services/tracking-database) is usually completed by the GP IT delivery partner (such as a Commissioning Support Unit) however this may differ by region.

 #### Procure the new system